modxorg/Docs/en/extending-modx/modx-class/reference/modx.initialize.md

 ---
 title: "modX.initialize"
-_old_id: "1084"
-_old_uri: "2.x/developing-in-modx/other-development-resources/class-reference/modx/modx.initialize"
+description: "Initializes MODX engine into contexts"
 ---

 ## modX::initialize

-Initializes the modX engine into a [Context](building-sites/contexts "Contexts").
+Initializes MODX engine into a [Context](building-sites/contexts "Contexts").

 This includes preparing the session, pre-loading some common classes and objects, the current site and context settings, extension packages used to override session handling, error handling, or other initialization classes.